AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 If you are making your personal page with your portfolio in it, you can use myname.me.

-There are a ton of domains, just search the list of posible domains and pick the one you think fits better your purpose.
+There are a ton of domains, search the list of posible domains and pick the one you think fits better your purpose.

-As a recommendation first buy .com, and if you really like others buy them as well.
+As a recommendation first buy .com, and if you  like others buy them as well.

-If you go for make.it, make sure to buy make.com and/or makeit.com, so if people enter those domains you can forward them to your domain make.it.
+If you go for make.it, make sure to buy make.com and/or makeit.com.
+So if people enter those domains you can forward them to your domain make.it.

 ## Register your domain